 An 8'x30" table and chairs will be provided for vendors.

 Your table is your space, so please work with what you have and please respect the space of the people around you.

 No hanging or drilling on any surface in the museum.

 Vendors can only bring and sell original work or vintage (20+ years old) items shown or described in their Queen City Market Application.

 Vendors must remain set up at their table until the close of the Queen City Market.
 If something comes up, please contact us prior to the show so we can work something out.
-If you sell out of your goods, please let us know before you leave.
+If you sell out of your goods during the market, please let us know.